jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 ```

 and apply a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) or
-[decorator](https://docs.python.org/3/glossary.html#term-decorator) to return a new python function whose
+[decorator](https://docs.python.org/3/glossary.html#term-decorator) to return a new Python function whose
 bytecode was derived from the Forth text.
 This is precisely what [forth.py](https://github.com/jburgy/blog/blob/main/forth/forth.py)
 achieves with a little [metaprogramming](https://docs.python.org/3/reference/datamodel.html#metaclasses) and
 [self-modifying code](https://en.wikipedia.org/wiki/Self-modifying_code) thrown in.
 The self-modifying code occurs